Storytelling and Musical Programs

 The Monk and the Fly

-Gratitude rules in this brilliant Asian tale collected by Margaret Read MacDonald.
+Gratitude rules in this brilliant Asian tale adapted from Margaret Read MacDonald.

 Stop the Train